Over 50% of shoppers use Google to research their purchase before buying.

 What keywords work best for your business?
 How can you be sure?
 Can you do it all on your own?

-This article looks at how to choose the right keywords and when you need an SEO agency to help.
+This article looks at choosing the right keywords for SEO and when you need an SEO agency to help.

 You’ll learn about keyword types and how to find the most effective terms.
 Then you’ll discover how to refine those phrases and use them within your landing pages.